UnaPibaGeek/ctfr/README.md

 ```

 ### With Docker
-I think it's a little bit crazy to use Docker for running such a little python script, but if you want to do it anyway, you can download [this lightweight (97.8MB) Docker image](https://hub.docker.com/r/johnpaulada/ctfr/) made by John Paulada.
+I think it's a little bit crazy to use Docker for running such a little python script, but if you want to do it anyway, you can use [this Docker image](https://hub.docker.com/r/unapibageek/ctfr)

 The instructions are there.